elastic/apm/specs/agents/metadata.md

 else
   hostname = exec "uname -n"                          // or any equivalent * if (hostname == null || hostname.length == 0)
-    hostname = exec "hostname --fqdn"                 // or any equivalent * if (hostname == null || hostname.length == 0)
+    hostname = exec "hostname -f"                     // or any equivalent * if (hostname == null || hostname.length == 0)
     hostname = env.get("HOSTNAME")
   if (hostname == null || hostname.length == 0)